Earth Mudra or Prithvi Mudra Benefits

 As our fingers have the characteristic of these elements, and each of these five elements has a specific and essential function inside the body.

 The use of Mudras adjusts the flow of energy – affecting the balance of air, fire, water, earth, ether

 Different Mudras were developed to balance these in the human body, which forms the Hasta Mudra in yogic tradition and is also used in Naturopathy.

 In ancient times, the sages used to perform yoga mudras to keep the five elements inside the body balanced with air, water, fire, earth, and sky.

-Here we will try to understand what Prithvi mudra is and why it is necessary, benefits of Prithvi mudra, and how to do and side effects also.
+Here we will try to understand what is Prithvi Mudra? and benefits of Prithvi mudra, and how to do it and its side effects also.